128technology/docs/docs/config_command_guide.md

 | ---- | ----------- |
 | resource-id | The value to set for this field |

+#### Description

+##### resource-id (string)

+The identifier of the resource.

+Must be either just a `*` asterisk or an identifier followed by a colon which is then followed by either an asterisk, or a path that contains only valid yang names and list-keys separated by forward-slashes and optionally followed by a forward-slash and an asterisk.

+Example: 128t:/authority/router/MyRouter/*

 ## `configure authority access-management role name`

 A unique name that identifies this role.